hoangqt/ui-e2e-playwright/README.md

 ## Summary

-A simple npm project to test e2e UI using playwright.
+A simple bun project to test e2e UI using playwright.
 The test results will be in Allure format.

 ### Local setup